International Citizens Insurance Logo

 In short, it’s best to avoid any temptation to use drugs during your trip.
 Not only will it keep you safe, but it’ll also ensure you avoid any interactions with law enforcement that could ruin your travel experience.
 It’s simply not worth the risk!

 Have your key health information readily available in case of a medical emergency.
-Carry a card or document with details about any allergies, current medications you're taking, and any relevant health conditions.
+Carry a card or document with details about any allergies, current medications, and relevant health conditions.
 This will help doctors or medical staff provide the proper care if you cannot communicate.

-If you suffer from a chronic condition or require regular treatments, such as insulin for diabetes or an EpiPen for allergies, include instructions on managing these conditions in an emergency.
+If you have a chronic condition or require regular treatments, such as insulin for diabetes or an EpiPen for allergies, include instructions for managing these conditions in an emergency.

-Rh-negative blood is rare in Japan, so if you're Rh-negative, make sure to note this on your card.
-In an emergency, this information can be critical for receiving the right blood type in case of a transfusion.
+Rh-negative Blood is Rare in Japan.
+If you’re Rh-negative, make sure to note this on your card.
+In an emergency, this information can be critical for receiving the correct blood type during a transfusion.

 Travel Safe and Stress-Free in Japan